Kharay33455/TechMaps/readme.md

 ### NOTE:

     Edit your settings.py file and create a gitignore.

-Use it to stop tracking your settings.py file before you make any pushes
+    ADD the following lines:

+    ```
+    techmaps/settings.py
+    .gitignore
+    *pyc
+    ```